Algae control without chemicals

 Cyanobacteria (blue-green algae) — not really algae

-Visual signature: slimy blue-green or dark green sheets coating substrate, lower plant leaves, and decor.
-Peels off in chunks rather than fragments.
-Distinct sulfurous smell when disturbed.
+Slimy blue-green or dark green sheets coating gravel, lower plant leaves, and decor.
+Peels off in chunks rather than breaking apart.
+Distinct sulfur smell (like rotten eggs) when disturbed.

 Cyanobacteria isn't actually algae — it's a bacteria-like organism that photosynthesizes.
 The reason it gets a dedicated section: it's the one "algae" that can produce mild toxins and stress fish when blooms get heavy.
 Fix this one promptly.